Photonic quantum metrology with variational quantum optical non-linearities: Description of the Variational Quantum Algorithm

-In this Section, we describe in more detail the variational quantum algorithm (VQA) employed throughout our work.
+In this Section we describe in more detail the VQA proposed in our work.
 In general, we envision a quantum system featuring two photonic modes.
 Each of them initially hosts a coherent state